Cat4848/learn-react-query/README.md

 Below I will create an ordered list of things that I learned and features that I used.

 1. `react-query` context component and where to place it.
+2. How to fetch data by using the `useQuery` hook.